historic range of the chestnut, before the blight

 Because the chestnut tree flowers develop late, long after spring frosts, Virginia's turkeys, deer, bears, and other forest wildlife could rely upon a steady supply of nuts for food.
 Vast amounts of protein covered the forest floor, after nuts fell each fall.
 The nuts of the chestnut tree were so rich in protein and oils, colonial settlers often left mature chestnut trees in their woodlots to produce annual nut crops for both people and pigs.
 Collecting nuts in the winter provided farmers a cash crop in a season when the farmers had were not already busy with planting, weeding, or harvesting.

-However, the living trees could not resist Cryphonectria parasitica (known until 1978 as Endothia parasitica), a fungus common in China and Japan.
+The major threat to living trees was Cryphonectria parasitica (known until 1978 as Endothia parasitica), a fungus common in China and Japan.
 The chestnut blight was first discovered in chestnuts growing at the Bronx Zoo in 1904.
 William Murrill, a Virginia mycologist working at the New York Botanical Garden and known as "Mr. Mushroom," determined the cause.
 The blight spread throughout the eastern United States, with spores spread by wind and birds.
-It took about 20 years to reach Virginia.1
+It took about 20 years to reach Virginia.2

 on Warspur Trail near Mountain Lake (Giles County)

 Perhaps four billion chestnut trees were killed by the foreign fungus in 50 years.
-By 1950, nearly all mature chestnuts across the Eastern United States were dead.2
+By 1950, nearly all mature chestnuts across the Eastern United States were dead.3

 The American chestnut could cope with American forms of the fungus, growing "wound tissue" to isolate a part of the tree where local diseases had entered through a crack in the bark.
 Similarly, the Asian version of the chestnut tree (Castanea mollissima) could resist the Asian fungus.
 However, the Asian version of the fungus grows too fast for the American chestnut tree's defensive response.

 Above the site where the tree has been girdled by the fungus, an American chestnut will die.
-Below the infection site, the chestnut tree's roots usually survive, so the roots can resprout.
-A young chestnut tree matures until a crack in the bark allows a new infection, and the cycle repeats itself - which is why we still see small chestnuts growing in Virginia forests today.
+Below the infection site, the chestnut tree's roots usually survive because the fungus does not live in the soil.
+Below the root collar, the roots can resprout.
+Typically a young chestnut tree matures until a crack in the bark allows a new infection, and the cycle repeats itself.
+As a result, we still see small chestnuts growing in Virginia forests today.

 Fungal spores appear to be unable to get through the protective bark until the branches of the saplings reach a certain size.
 Near the age when a tree flowers and produces nuts, the expanding trunk naturally creates cracks in the bark.
 Also, after a certain number of years, a tree may experience naturally-caused wounds as branches rub against each other during a storm in the woods, or as something bumps against the tree.
 The cracks open up an avenue for infection.
 The fungus grows under the bark, blocking the flow of water and nutrients from the roots and killing the sapling... but if the sapling's leaves sent enough food down into the root system, the chestnut can sprout over and over again.